Search

 Antibiotic or antimicrobial resistance happens when the bacteria or organism develops a resistance to certain drugs.
 In other words, a particular drug is no longer able to kill or control the growth of a specific bacteria or organism.

 Other terms used to describe this situation include antibacterial resistance, and drug-resistance organisms.
-When a bacteria or organism is resistant to more than one drug, the term multidrug resistant (MDR) is often used.
+When bacteria or an organism is resistant to more than one drug, the term multidrug resistant (MDR) is often used.

 Examples of resistant bacteria and organisms include: